Getting Started

 How much time does it take to manage CEUs as a solo BCBA?

 If you're still doing it manually: hours per event, every event.
 If you're using an automated platform: roughly 5–10 minutes per course at setup, then zero ongoing time per learner.
-Certificates send themselves, the audit log builds itself, and your only job is creating the content.
+The reason this matters so much for small providers is that the time you save isn't just convenience — it's the time that determines whether you can run two events a year or twelve.

 What's the cheapest way to start offering CEUs as a small practice?

-Start with one course and a single low-tier subscription on a platform that gives you BACB-compliant templates, a shareable quiz link, and an audit log.
-Total fixed cost is usually under $25/month, and you can recoup that with a single $30 CEU sale.
-No upfront investment in an LMS, no developer, no ongoing admin labor.
+Start with one course and the lowest tier of a certificate platform that gives you BACB-compliant templates, a shareable quiz link, and an audit log.
+Total fixed cost is usually under $25/month, which you can recoup with a single CEU sale.
+The mistake I see in CEU Builder workshops is providers trying to over-engineer the launch — full LMS, custom branding, complex pricing tiers — when the right move is to ship one course, validate it, and grow from there.

 How do I market CEUs from a small practice?

-The lowest-effort channels for solo providers are an email list of past learners, a single landing page or course page on your website, and listing the course on a CEU marketplace (the CEU Lab marketplace is one example) so you don't have to drive 100% of the traffic yourself.
-You don't need a content marketing engine to make this work.
+The lowest-effort channels for solo providers are an email list of past learners, a single landing page on your website, and listing the course on a CEU marketplace so you don't have to drive 100% of the traffic yourself.
+You don't need a content marketing engine to make this work — you need consistent output, which goes back to the admin point: if your back-end is automated, you can publish more often without burning out.